atcribb/Ediacaran-Cambrian-OPD-Controls/README.md

 To use these simulations for your own use, you simply need to change the biodiffusion and bioirrigation variables under "Bioturbation Options" at the top of each script.

+This will produce the data in Figure 2 (biodiffusion sensitivity analysis) and Figure S1 (bioirrigation sensitivity analysis):
+* insert files here when uploaded

-The following files were used to produce the data in Figure 2 and Figure 3.
+The following files were used to produce the data in Figures 3.
+Each simulation will produce an .RData output file that is used in the associated plotting output figure script.
 Each lists which figure it will produce the output for, and what the bioturbation parameters (biodiffusion(Db,0) and bioirrigation(a0) are:
-* Sim1_NoBioturbation.R - Produces output for Figure 2.
-No bioturbation; Db,0=0, a0=0
+* Sim1_NoBioturbation - No bioturbation; Db,0=0, a0=0
+* Sim2_EdiacaranBiomixing.R - Ediacaran biomixing; Db,0=0.1 cm2 yr-1, a0=0 yr-1
+* Sim3_EdiacaranBioirrigation.R - Ediacaran bioirrigation; Db,0=0 cm2 yr-1, a0=3.65 yr-1
+* Sim4_EdiacaranBioturbation.R - Ediacaran biomixing + bioirrigation; Db,0=0.1 cm2 yr-1, a0=3.65 yr-1
-* Sim2_WeakBiomixing.R - Produces output for Figure 3A.
-Weak biomixing; Db,0=1 cm2 yr-1, a0=0 yr-1
+* Sim5_TerreneuvianBiomixing.R - Terreneuvian biomixing; Db,0=0.98 cm2 yr-1, a0=0 yr-1
-* Sim3_WeakBioirrigation.R - Produces output for Figure 3B.
-Weak bioirrigation; Db,0=0 cm2 yr-1, a0=36.5 yr-1
+* Sim6_TerreneuvianBioirrigation.R - Terreneuvian bioirrigation; Db,0=0 cm2 yr-1, a0=35.77 yr-1
-* Sim4_WeakBioturbation.R - Produces output for Figure 3C.
-Weak biomixing + bioirrigation; Db,0=1 cm2 yr-1, a0=36.5 yr-1
+* Sim7_TerreneuvianBioturbation.R - Terreneuvian biomixing + bioirrigation; Db,0=0.98 cm2 yr-1, a0=35.77 yr-1
-* Sim5_StrongBiomixing.R - Produces output for Figure 3D.
-Strong biomixing; Db,0=10 cm2 yr-1, a0=0 yr-1
+* Sim8_ModernBiomixing.R - Modern biomixing; Db,0=10 cm2 yr-1, a0=0 yr-1
-* Sim6_StrongBioirrigation.R - Produces output for Figure 3E.
-Strong bioirrigation; Db,0=0 cm2 yr-1, a0=365 yr-1
+* Sim9_ModernBioirrigation.R - Modern bioirrigation; Db,0=0 cm2 yr-1, a0=365 yr-1
-* Sim7_StrongBoioturbation.R - Produces output for Figure 3C.
-Strong biomixing + bioirrigation; Db,0=10 cm2 yr-1, a0=365 yr-1
+* Sim10_ModernBioturbation.R - Modern biomixing + bioirrigation; Db,0=10 cm2 yr-1, a0=365 yr-1

 This will produce the data in Figure 4:
-* Figure4_simulations.R - this script will produce both the high bottom-water oxygen endmember and low bottom-water oxygen endmember results in Figure 4.
-This will produce two .RData output files that are used in the figure script.
+* Sim_Figure4_O2EndMembers.R - this script will produce both the high bottom-water oxygen endmember and low bottom-water oxygen endmember results in Figure 4.
+This will produce two .RData output files that are used in the plotting output figure script.

-This will produce the oxygen consumption profiles in Figure 6:
+This will produce the oxygen consumption profiles in Figure 5:
-* SM6_OxygenConsumption.R - this script will produce all 7 .RData output files of oxygen consumption curves used to produce Figure 6.
+* Sim_Figure5_O2ConsumptionProfiles.R - this script will produce all 10 .RData output files of oxygen consumption curves used to produce Figure 6.

 # Figures
 The following packages are required to recreate the figures in this paper: